Sitecore/content-hub-one-nextjs-starterkit/README.md

 # content-hub-one-nextjs-starterkit

-The Content Hub ONE NextJS starterkit contains helping functionalities such as handling GraphQL JSON output conversion to HTML for Rich Text, Media Fields and References.
-It also contains a small example implementation that Developers can use to start their customer projects on.
+The Content Hub ONE NextJS starter kit is intended to help you begin Content Hub ONE development quickly.
+It includes useful functionalities, such as the handling of GraphQL JSON output conversion to HTML for rich text, media fields, and references and contains a small sample implementation that you can use to start building customer projects on.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-More Information about Content Hub ONE including Video Tutorials you find in the [Developer Portal]( https://developers.sitecore.com/content-management/content-hub-one).
+More Information about Content Hub ONE, including video tutorials, is available from the [Developer Portal]( https://developers.sitecore.com/content-management/content-hub-one).

 ## Prerequisites
-For this starterkit you require
+To use this starter kit you require
 - a Content Hub ONE tenant.
 Find more information here: [https://www.sitecore.com/products/content-hub-one](https://www.sitecore.com/products/content-hub-one)
 - node.js incl. npm you can download it [here](https://nodejs.org)
 - for installing the Github CLI and the CH-ONE CLI chocolatey can be helpful.
 You can download it from [here](https://chocolatey.org/install)